shaivighosh/mdm-ai-data-quality-engine/README.md

 # mdm-ai-data-quality-engine
-AI-powered product data quality engine for MDM. performs enrichment, validation, and semantic duplicate detection using embeddings, integrated with STEP via FastAPI.
+AI-powered product data quality engine for MDM.
+Performs enrichment, validation, and semantic duplicate detection using embeddings, to be integrated with STEP via FastAPI.

 ## Overview
 This project improves product data quality in the STEP MDM system by adding an intelligent AI layer that performs: